 We are best reminded of this example from Patterson’s Influencer…

 “Kelling, a criminologist and originator of the ‘broken window theory’ of crime, argued that disordered surroundings send out an unspoken but powerful message that encourages antisocial behavior.”
 Kelling is making a powerful argument that physical environments can have a tremendous influence on the behavior of people.
 Both positive and negative.
-It requires us to determine if our physical environment is in alignment with our vision, with our expectations, of what we are trying to accomplish…and it starts in our parking lot, in our front office, on our playground, in our hallways, our cafeteria’s, and most definitely…our classrooms and staff lounge.
-We must determine if our physical environment is in alignment with our human message…do the two align?
+It requires us to determine if our physical environment is in alignment with our vision, with our expectations, of what we are trying to accomplish, and it starts in our parking lot, in our front office, on our playground, in our hallways, our cafeteria’s, and most definitely, our classrooms and staff lounge.
+We must determine if our physical environment is in alignment with our human message, and do the two align?

 “Festinger discovered that the frequency and quality of human interaction is largely a function of physical environment.”